The Experts' Guide to India

 Nothing on earth can prepare you for the sense of awe you feel as you set eyes on your first tiger.
 The beauty and experience of seeing a tigress and her cub in the wild is unsurpassed.

 In a nutshell

-Calcutta is India’s cultural capital and entry point into its northeast, where the mighty Brahmaputra river, Assam and its tea plantations, and the Kaziranga National Park attract visitors keen to see a part of India that bears greater resemblance with neighbouring Nepal, Bhutan or Burma than India itself.
+Calcutta is India’s cultural capital and entry point into its northeast, where the mighty Brahmaputra river, Assam and its tea plantations, and the Kaziranga National Park attract visitors keen to see a part of India that bears greater resemblance with neighboring Nepal, Bhutan or Myanmar than India itself.
 Calcutta also links with the eastern Foothills where you can take a toy train to Darjeeling and explore India’s links with Buddhism.

 Walking tours are a great way to get under the city’s skin.
 One of the newer additions is Calcutta’s confluence of culture tour taking in areas settled in by Parsis, Armenians, Chinese, Muslims and Biharis.

 On day three of my Brahmaputra river cruise, my captain announced that as it was warm we’d be having an evening barbecue.